SecureStrux/Guides/README.md

 ### Creating the Scanning Account
 To [create](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenter.configuration.doc/GUID-533AE852-A1F9-404E-8AC6-5D9FD65464E5.html) a privileged scanning accout:

 1. Login to the vCenter Server Appliance (VCSA) using an account that has **Super Administrator** privileges.
-The default user with a super administrator role is **root**.
+The default user with Super Administrator privileges is **root**.
 2. Once authenticated, you will be brought to the [Appliance Shell's](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenter.configuration.doc/GUID-393D8255-96CF-49C9-9B17-5EC639FA3DED.html) `Command>` prompt.
 Run the following command from the Appliance Shell to create the scanning account:
     ```Bash
     #This command will create a new user named nessus-scan.
 If you do not want nessus-scan to be the name of the account, change it before executing the command.